resource/Front-End-Standards/JavaScript/JavaScript.md

     bar = "bar";
 ```

-__Exception:__ Some times declaring variables individually, with comments, is helpful in documenting code.
-This is permissible when [uglifiying](https://github.com/mishoo/UglifyJS2) your scripts, since comments are stripped and variable blocks are combined automatically.
+__Exception:__ Sometimes declaring variables individually - with comments - is helpful when documenting code.
+Do this only when you have an [uglification](https://github.com/mishoo/UglifyJS2) process in place since UglifyJS will remove comments and combine variable blocks.

 ```javascript
 // ok